 Endometriosis is a relatively common chronic benign disease.
 According to gynaecological experts, it affects approximately 15% of women of childbearing age and is characterised by the appearance of endometrial tissue outside of the uterus.

 We can differentiate between the following degrees of endometriosis: minimal, mild, moderate and severe.
-In Assisted Reproduction they are known as stages I, II, III and IV.
+Also known as stages I, II, III and IV in Assisted Reproduction.

-In the first stage, superficial adhesions are found in the ovaries, while in the last stage, these adhesions are deep and the endometriomas occupy a large part of the ovaries.
-In many cases, these adhesions are firm and extend beyond the reproductive organs.
+In the first stage, superficial adhesions are found in the ovaries.
+Meanwhile, in the last stage, these adhesions are deep and the endometriomas occupy a large part of the ovaries.
+Oftentimes, these adhesions are firm and extend beyond the reproductive organs.

 The main symptom of endometriosis is pain, especially during menstruation.
 Although a cure has not yet been found, different treatments to reduce the symptoms do exist – from painkillers to surgery.
 It is also very important to note that women who suffer from endometriosis may have problems conceiving.